shavitush/bhoptimer/README.md

 - [x] Better implementation of autobhop and +ds (doublestep fix).
 - [x] Save autobhop/styles to clientprefs.
 - [x] Add `lastlogin` column to `users`.
+- [ ] Allow reloading of the styles config file by changing maps.
 - [ ] Add bonus timer.

 HUD